malikas05/worktango-challenge/README.md

 The task description can be found in <b>code-challenge_mars-rover.docx</b>.

-The application can be launched in a standalone mode by running JAR file with the following command in CMD:
+The application can be launched in a standalone mode by running JAR file with the following command:
 ```
 java -jar worktango-challenge-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```